Pinayflorescarandang/POULTRYFARMS.PH/README.md

 The Future Researchers, the outcome of the study is beneficial to the future researchers.
 This study may be one of the basis that a new theory in learning will arise.
 Also, this may serves as one of the sources that they may rely on.

 # Methods
+The ex-post facto approach will be used in this project.
+This method will help the project gather information about the production of eggs and sales in San Jose, Batangas.
+The frequency distribution and regression analysis were used in this study to offer a trend analysis of the egg industry's performance in terms of egg production and gross annual sales in San Jose, Batangas.
+The information will be gathered from the Office of the Municipal Agriculturist, Environment and Natural Resources of San Jose, Batangas, as well as the private owners who own a poultry farms, from the backyard to commercial scale.
 # Expected Output
 <p align="center">
   <img width="608" height="690" src="output.png">